lucianodp/research-website/content/authors/admin/_index.md

   url: "https://team.inria.fr/cedar"

 # Short bio (displayed in user profile at end of posts)
-bio: Luciano Di Palma is a PhD student in Machine Learning and Data Management at CEDAR, a joint research team between École Polytechnique and Inria Saclay.
+bio: Luciano Di Palma is a Ph.D. student in Machine Learning and Data Management at CEDAR, a joint research team between École Polytechnique and Inria Saclay.
 His main research interest is designing scalable intelligent analytics systems with strong theoretical performance guarantees and leveraging state-of-the-art machine learning and statistical techniques.

 interests:
 - Machine Learning